zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Types of Endpoints:

 1. Interface Endpoints: 配置一个ENI，所以要设置SG，support most AWS Service
-2. Gateway Endpoints:must be used as a target in a route table, only support S3 and DynamoDB
+2. Gateway Endpoints:must be used as a target in a route table, only support S3 and DynamoDB  => Free?

+> 例题
+>
+> A company has an image processing workload running on Amazon Elastic Container Service (Amazon ECS) in two private subnets.
+Each private subnet uses a
+> NAT instance for internet access.
+All images are stored in Amazon S3 buckets.
+The company is concerned about the data transfer costs between Amazon ECS and Amazon S3.
+> What should a solutions architect do to reduce costs?
+>
+> - A. Configure a NAT gateway to replace the NAT instances.
+> - B. Configure a gateway endpoint for traffic destined to Amazon S3.
+> - C. Configure an interface endpoint for traffic destined to Amazon S3.
+> - D. Configure Amazon CloudFront for the S3 bucket storing the images.

 ## 307 VPC Flow Logs 20220728